juan-gsan/juan-gsan/README.md

 ### Hi there 👋

-My name is Juan, I'm a fullstack developer.
+My name is Juan, I'm a creative and innovative Full Stack Developer with a passion for building user-friendly applications.
+I have a strong understanding of both Front-end and Back-end development, I am constantly seeking new innovative solutions, open to new ideas and exploring new possibilities.

+I also studied Architecture and an MSc.
+I have lived and worked in different countries, Spain, Italy, Switzerland and the Netherlands.

 I'm currently expanding my knowledge and looking to collaborate on anything that can make me a better developer!